cedexis/RadarKit/README.md

 CDXRadarSession *session = [radar runInBackground];
 [session cancel]; // Add this line at the exact point you'd like the session to stop
 ```

-Be sure to supply your own Cedexis zone and customer IDs as arguments to the Radar class's
-runForZone:AndCustomerId method.

-If you don't know these, they can be obtained from the Cedexis portal at the following URL:
-https://portal.cedexis.com/ui/radar/tag.
-This page lists the standard Cedexis Radar
-JavaScript tag.
-Your zone ID and customer ID are embedded in the URL found in the tag.
-For example, if the tag shows the URL `//radar.cedexis.com/1/12345/radar.js`, then your
-zone ID is `1` and your customer ID is `12345`.

 ## Sample Application